IntegralEd/rl-platform/shared/docs/Apr_13_Merit_MVP_Chat_Implementation_Status.md

    - Should we notify backend of client destruction?
    - How should we handle concurrent sessions?

+4. DNS & Network Issues
+   - The DNS error (ERR_NAME_NOT_RESOLVED) for the API endpoint indicates a potential misconfiguration or network DNS issue.
+Please verify the endpoint configuration and, if the error persists, coordinate with the DevOps team.

 ### 6. Redis Integration [PLANNED]
 - [ ] Configure Redis connection using:
   ```javascript